STEP 1: PREP CLOTHES

 FINISHING THE JOB

 Now that you know the basics, finish the job by finding a clean, flat surface for folding.
 Creating a designated space for folding helps clothes stay clean by keeping them off the floor or the tops of your washer and dryer.
+Folding clothes correctly is an easy skill to learn that pays off big.
+Learn some shirt and pant folding techniques with this folding guide.

 Decode the symbols on your clothing care tag to learn what they really mean.